andongluis/nlg-blog/docs/_posts/2019-11-16-Background-post.md

 ## Encoder-Decoder Networks (seq2seq) <a name="seq2seq"></a>

-This seq2seq architecture was introduced in 2014 by (<a href="https://arxiv.org/pdf/1409.3215.pdf">Sutskever et al., 2014</a>) in an effort to produce better translations between languages.
+This seq2seq architecture was introduced in 2014 by (<a href="https://arxiv.org/pdf/1409.3215.pdf" target="_blank">Sutskever et al., 2014</a>) in an effort to produce better translations between languages.
 These types of networks are composed of two parts: an encoder and a decoder.
 The **encoder** is a neural network that takes the input (in NLP this might be a sequence of words) and runs it through the network to produce a simpler representation in a new vector space.
 The **decoder**, also a neural network, then takes a vector from this new space, and translates it into another vector space.

 For example, consider the problem of translating between languages such as converting an English sentence to Spanish.
 The encoder network, once trained, would be able to encode the English sentence in a new, intermediate representation that captures the semantics of the English sentence.
 Then, the decoder network would take this intermediate representation that contains the meaning of the original sentence, and converts it to an equivalent sentence in Spanish.